RphWbr/visiannot/doc/source/userguide-visiannot.rst

 YRange
 ------
 The range of values on the Y axis of a specific signal widget may be fixed by the user.

-This is done with the dictionary ``y_range_dict`` which is passed to :class:`.ViSiAnnoT`.
+This is done with the dictionary ``y_range_dict`` which is passed to :class:`.ViSiAnnoT` as a keyword argument.
 The key of the dictionary must correspond to a key of ``signal_dict``, it specifies the signal widget where the Y range is fixed.
 The value of the dictionary is a tuple of length 2 with the minimum and maximum value on the Y axis.

 Here is an example::